ScalabilityIssues/documentation/README.md

 - Firstly, it employs a container named `ml-data-scraper` capable of periodic execution and configurable to extract flight and pricing information from various airline companies via [Kayak](https://www.kayak.com) website.
-  Once the data retrieval process concludes, it uploads the gathered information to a distributed and efficient MinIO database stored within a designated bucket, while concurrently dispatching a notification through RabbitMQ signaling the completion of the task.
+  Once the data retrieval process concludes, it uploads the gathered information to a distributed and efficient MinIO database stored within a designated bucket, while concurrently dispatching a notification through RabbitMQ signalling the completion of the task.
 - Additionally, the microservice comprises a container labelled `ml-training` which remains on standby for incoming events indicating the arrival of new flight data.
   Upon receipt, it initiates the training of a new Machine Learning model tailored for price prediction.
   Once the training phase is complete, the newly created model is uploaded to a designated MinIO bucket.